seriko87/Widgets/README.md

 - Sports tracker

 ### Issues
-- Adding or Removing Widgets(Apps) sometimes pushes other widgets out of screen.
+- Adding or Removing Widgets(Apps) sometimes pushes other widgets out of the screen.
 - Mobile view missing